309 Main St

 Ghost Hunter's Society and Southwest

-Ghost Hunter's Association have found that the Inn at Jerome is home
+Ghost Hunter's Association have found that the Mile High Inn and Grill is home

 to several ghosts.